-This course has as a major component the knowledge, skills and dispositions necessary for entry into and progress through the MMC education program.
-Prime parts of the course consist of learning to use student/teacher/administrator management system (i.e. LiveText) for completion and submission of assignments; creating the e-portfolio within LiveText, making application to the MMC education program with all the required facets, preparing for the Praxis exams, writing the program application essay, etc. General topics examined include history and philosophy of education, current learning theories and trends, how public education functions in America, and other ideas and information related to the psychology and practical nature of teaching.
-A three-hour field experience is required.
-Spring.
+This course has as a major component the knowledge, skills, and dispositions necessary for entry into and progress through the MMC education program.
+Prime parts of the course consist of learning about the Division of Education Conceptual Framework (REPS: Reflective Educators Preparing for Service), learning to use student/teacher/ administrator management system (i.e., LiveText) for completion and submission of assignments, creating the e-portfolio within LiveText, making application to the MMC education program with all the required gateways, preparing for the Praxis exams, writing the program application essay, etc. General topics examined include history and philosophy of education, current learning theories and trends, how public education functions in America, and other ideas and information related to the psychology and practical nature of teaching.
+Attending one educational meeting (faculty or board) is also a component.
+Spring